Table of Contents

-- If you are moving and quickly stop or change directions.
+- If you are moving and quickly stop or change directions

-- If you are still and make a sudden movement, like a jump or turn.
+- If you are still and make a sudden movement (like a jump or turn)

-- If you overstretch your knee joint.
+- If you overstretch your knee joint

-- If someone hits you in the knee, causing it to move away from the rest of your leg.
+- If someone hits you in the knee, causing it to move away from the rest of your leg

 These things can happen while doing things like skiing, playing soccer or football, or jumping on a trampoline.

 When you injure your ACL, it can be a partial or full tear.
 In a partial tear, only part of the ligament is torn.
-A full or complete tear happens when the ligament is torn in two pieces.
-Usually ACL tears happen in the middle of the ligament.
+A full or complete tear happens when the ligament is torn into two pieces.
+ACL tears usually happen in the middle of the ligament.
 Sometimes the ligament is pulled completely off the thigh bone.
 Other injuries can occur at the same time.
 These include other torn knee ligaments (primarily the MCL, the ligament that gives your knee stability), a torn meniscus (knee cushion), or bone bruises.